 How Warm Should Your Chicago Apartment Be During Winter?

-- Chicago municipal code states that from September 15 - June 1, landlords and building managers are responsible for maintaining these minimum temperatures in your apartment or apartment building: 68 degrees from 8:30 a.m. to 10:30 p.m. and 66 degrees all other times.
+- Chicago municipal code states that from September 15 - to June 1, landlords and building managers are responsible for maintaining these minimum temperatures in your apartment or apartment building: 68 degrees from 8:30 a.m. to 10:30 p.m. and 66 degrees all other times.
 If the temperatures are not being met, you can call 311 or contact the City of Chicago.

 Who's Responsible for Making Sure the Heat Works in My Chicago Apartment?